mgatelabs/TourManager/README.md

 - You will want to use the Runner class to start the application.
 Just specify a work folder, thats outside the project.
 On startup, it will construct the neccessary folders for data storage in your working folder.
 - You can open you browser to http://localhost:8080 and use the web app.
 Don't use EDGE, it can't read from the localhost.

+# Licensing
+- The files in and under /src/main/resources/static/images are exclusive to TourManager.
+They are not public domain, but if you fork the project, you can continue to use them as they were intended.

 # Format